deviator/sbin/README.md

 ### Skipping fields

-If a field in a struct has the `@SBinSkip` attribute, the field will not be serialized.
+If a field in a struct has the `@sbinSkip` attribute, the field will not be serialized.
 Upon deserialization the field will have the value of the static initializer if there is one, or `.init` otherwise.